IanViotti/IanViotti/README.md

 - 👋 Hi, I’m @IanViotti
 - 👀 I’m interested in numerical modeling of mechanical systems and engineering applied machine learning
-- 🌱 I’m currently learning Machine Learning in Python
+- 🌱 I’m currently learning Machine Learning in Python and some CS theory

 ----